Understanding The Construction Industry Scheme – CIS Explained Simply

 Payment of Taxes and Reclaiming of Any Overpayments

 Sole traders and/or partners can pay or reclaim any under- or over-deductions to the CIS via self-assessment.

-Businesses which are not resident in the UK
+What CIS Demands From Businesses That are not Resident in the UK?

 The CIS scheme will apply to a non-resident if: